NREL/PV_ICE/README.md

 How to Get Started
 ===================

 After you have installed PV ICE, we recommend heading over to our tutorials jupyter journals (PV ICE \ docs \ tutorials).
-There you will find journals "0 - quick start Example" and "1 - Beginner Example" which can help guide you through your first simulation using the PV ICE provided crystalline silicon PV baselines.
+There you will find journals ["0 - quick start Example"](https://github.com/NREL/PV_ICE/blob/development/docs/tutorials/0%20-%20quickStart%20Example.ipynb) and ["1 - Beginner Example"](https://github.com/NREL/PV_ICE/blob/development/docs/tutorials/1%20-%20Beginner%20Example.ipynb) which can help guide you through your first simulation using the PV ICE provided crystalline silicon PV baselines.
 In journals 2-4 we walk you through modifications to the basic simulation, including modifying parameters with PV ICE functions to suit your analysis needs.

 Some Analyses Featuring/Leveraging PV ICE
 ==========================================

 PV ICE has been used in a variety of published analyses, including:

-The Solar Futures Report and Circular Economy Technical report Ardani, Kristen, Paul Denholm, Trieu Mai, Robert Margolis, Eric O’Shaughnessy, Timothy Silverman, and Jarett Zuboy.
+The Solar Futures Report and Circular Economy Technical Report

+Ardani, Kristen, Paul Denholm, Trieu Mai, Robert Margolis, Eric O’Shaughnessy, Timothy Silverman, and Jarett Zuboy.
 2021.
 “Solar Futures Study.”
 EERE DOE. https://www.energy.gov/eere/solar/solar-futures-study.

 Heath, Garvin, Dwarakanath Ravikumar, Silvana Ovaitt, Leroy Walston, Taylor Curtis, Dev Millstein, Heather Mirletz, Heidi Hartman, and James McCall.
 2022.
 “Environmental and Circular Economy Implications of Solar Energy in a Decarbonized U.S. Grid.”
 NREL/TP-6A20-80818.
 NREL.

 ISCIENCE

 Ovaitt & Mirletz, Silvana & Heather, Sridhar Seetharaman, and Teresa Barnes.
 2022.
 “PV in the Circular Economy, A Dynamic Framework Analyzing Technology Evolution and Reliability Impacts.”
 ISCIENCE, January. https://doi.org/10.1016/j.isci.2021.103488.

 PVSC

 Mirletz, Heather M, Silvana Ovaitt, Ashley Gaulding, Seetharaman Sridhar, and Teresa Barnes.
 2022.
 “Quantifying Energy Flows in PV Circularity Processes.”
 In , 3.
 Philidelphia PA.

 PVRW

 Mirletz, Heather, Silvana Ovaitt, and Teresa M. Barnes.
 2022.
 “Short-Lived Modules Need to Be Efficient, Lightweight, and Circular for the Energy Transition.”
 In PVRW 2022. online: NREL.